tomas-fryza/vhdl-course/labs/02-logic/README.md

   | `B_equals_A_o`  | output | `std_logic` | B equals A |
   | `B_less_A_o`    | output | `std_logic` | B is less than A |

-2. In VHDL, define a testbench for a 4-bit binary comparator.
-Verify at least ten random input combinations.
+2. In VHDL, define a testbench for a 4-bit binary comparator and verify several input combinations.
 Make one intentional mistake when automatically verifying expected values using the `assert` command.

 <a name="assignment"></a>